-An agreement between creditors and an individual, referred to as an Individual Voluntary Agreement or IVA, can be a good way to pay off debts at a reasonable rate.
+An IVA is an agreement between creditors and an individual, referred to as an Individual Voluntary Arrangement or IVA, can be a good way to pay off debts at a reasonable rate.

 If you are a citizen of Scotland, an IVA will not be available to you.
 Instead, a protected trust deed would be required.
 Protected trust deeds are a similar financial solution, however there are different risks, fees and benefits associated with them.